 Permanent Residency Cards

-If you are 18 or older and hold a permanent residency card (Residente Permanente) for Mexico, this never expires and does not need to be renewed, but you do need to advise the immigration office of things like change of address, marital status, and job if you work in Mexico.
+If you are aged 18 years or older and hold a permanent residency card (Residente Permanente), this never expires and does not need to be renewed, but you do need to advise the immigration office in Mexico of things like change of address, marital status, and job if you work here.

-Minors (under 18 years) with Permanent Residency must renew their cards periodically—see this article for details.
+Minors (aged under 18 years) with Permanent Residency must renew their cards periodically—see this article for details.

 You must be physically in Mexico